browserengineering/book/book/styles.md

 Now that we have parsers for both selectors and blocks, we can build a whole CSS parser.
-If a selector fails to parse, this combined parser will skips both it and the associated block:
+If a selector fails to parse, this combined parser will skip both it and the associated block:

 ``` {.python indent=4}
 def parse(self):